 From the fiscal year ending February 28, 2025, the Company has changed its reportable segments as shown below in order to optimize the business portfolio and further promote ROIC management that clarifies investment efficiency, profitability and other items by business under the new Medium-Term Management Plan.
 The department stores in Japan and overseas that were included in the "Department Store" segment have been separated into the "Department Stores in Japan" and "Overseas Department Stores" segments.
 In addition, the commercial property development in Japan and overseas that were included in the "Commercial Property Development" segment have likewise been separated into the "Commercial Property Development in Japan" and "Overseas Commercial Property Development" segments.
 Furthermore, R.T.
-Corporation Ltd., which is involved in the development and operation of restaurants and cafes, etc., was previously included in the "Department Store" segment but has now been moved to the "Others" segment as "Restaurants."
+Corporation Ltd., which is involved in the "Department Store" segment but has now been moved to the "Others" segment as "Restaurants."